mr-cmu/assignment4-handout/README.md

 greedily maximize exploration performance.

 ![](img/greedy.gif)

+Here is a visualization of how much space was explored.
 ![](img/greedy.png)

 ### Student Explorer
-You are free to write the `evaluate_view_reward and `get_next_sensing_action` in whatever way you see fit.
+You are free to write the `evaluate_view_reward` and `get_next_sensing_action` functions in whatever way you see fit.
 To get full credit on the assignment, you must outperform both the random and greedy exploration solutions.

 ## 2. Grading with AutoLab
 To have your solutions graded, you will need to tar the `quadrotor_simulator_py`